Darshan972/GoogleScrapingBlogs/README.md

-In this repo we will learn to scrape every search page of Google.
+In this repo we will learn to scrape search pages of Google.